alnutile/interview_foundation/README.md

 ## Fork the repo
 Make sure to fork it this way I can look over later.

+## Keep Controllers small
+Use Laravels single action controllers (see docs)
+Make sure controllers are small and business logic is in a sharable class

 ## Work in small commits
 I do not want to see what big code dump I want you to push often using PRs